 The worst high-five fails in PGA Tour history

-Heck, just last month Tommy Fleetwood managed to hit himself in the face after making a clutch birdie at the WGC-Mexico Championship.
-Check it out:
+Who could forget Tommy Fleetwood managing to hit himself in the face (thanks to his caddie) after making a clutch birdie at the 2017 WGC-Mexico Championship?

 Ouch.
 Seriously, Tommy?
 How is this possible?